StarbirdTech/AI-Blueprints/generative-ai/automated-evaluation-with-structured-outputs/demo/static/README.md

-# How to Deploy and Use the Streamlit Web App
+# How to Deploy and Use the Static Web App

 ## 1. Configure for UI Mode